MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Confirm-MgServicePrincipalMemberGroup.md

 You can check up to a maximum of 20 groups per request.
 This function supports all groups provisioned in Microsoft Entra ID.
 Because Microsoft 365 groups cannot contain other groups, membership in a Microsoft 365 group is always direct.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Confirm-MgBetaServicePrincipalMemberGroup](/powershell/module/Microsoft.Graph.Beta.Applications/Confirm-MgBetaServicePrincipalMemberGroup?view=graph-powershell-beta)

 ## SYNTAX